 Car Seat and Base

 This is absolutely essential to getting your newborn baby home.
 You need a properly installed base in your car and a car seat meant for newborns.
 The good news is that car seats are so heavily regulated that you can’t really go wrong.
 Pretty much anything you buy is going to keep your baby safe.
 But this means your car seat is not one of those items you’ll want to buy used.
-You want something up to date and safe.
+You want something up-to-date and safe.
+If you do buy used, make sure it’s less than five years old and has never been in an accident.

 Crib or Bassinet and a Mattress

 You’ll also need a mattress.
-If you buy a bassinet, it will often come with a mattress, which makes life easier.
+If you buy a bassinet or mini crib, it will often come with a mattress, which makes life easier, and you should actually only use the mattress that it comes with.
 But if you buy a crib (which you’ll have to eventually), you’ll need a mattress that fits properly.
 There should be less than two fingers of space between the crib and the mattress.
 Don’t forget fitted sheets for the mattress!

 There are some people who swear by bottle warmers or those incredibly fancy machines that mix and heat the formula for you.
 You don’t need them.
 They might make your life a little easier, but you don’t need them.
 Put your bottle in a cup/bowl of hot water to warm them up.

-A bonus tip for formula mamas: there is no medical benefit to heating up a bottle.
+A bonus tip for formula mamas: There is no medical benefit to heating up a bottle.
 It’s entirely a preference thing.
 My son has a sensitive stomach, so he’s on ready-made formula.
-But we started him on cold formula, and now he doesn’t care about temperature.
+But after a few days, we started him on cold formula, and now he doesn’t care about temperature.
 So, we don’t bother heating it up.
 Get your baby used to room temp and cold formula, and your life will be much easier.
+The only hiccup might be in those first few days of life when they’re really struggling to regulate their body temp, but after that, you’re good.

 Diapers and Wipes